tythonco/tython-website/README.md

 3. Be sure to add all necessary frontmatter to the new post

 ## Publishing New Content

-1. Commit local changes and open a PR against `gh-pages`
+1. Commit local changes and open a PR

 2. After the PR has been merged, verify you can view the new content online :tada:

 ## Resources